YadibDev/htmlMiniProjects/single-page-cv/README.md

 ---

+## 🎯 Purpose
+The main purpose of this project is **learning HTML as a beginner**.
+By building a personal CV page and ensure that i get a good understanding of the basics of html .

 ## ✨ Features
 - Uses **semantic HTML5 tags** (`header`, `main`, `section`, `footer`).
 - Includes **Open Graph (OG) tags** for improved social media previews.